pymedphys/pymedphys/paper.md

 are wasting time writing code to serve a purpose that someone else has already accomplished.

-By creating and promoting an open-source repository, PyMedPhys aims to make the software solutions medical physicists have created easily accessible to others.
+By creating and promoting an open-source repository, PyMedPhys aims to improve the quality and accessibility of exisiting software solutions to problems faced by medical physicists.
 PyMedPhys is currently implemented around the world for a handful of applications.
-Of particular note is the gamma analysis module [@galic2020method; @pastor2021learning; @rodriguez2020new;
+Many parties have embraced the gamma analysis module [@galic2020method; @pastor2021learning; @rodriguez2020new;
 @spezialetti2021using; @castle2022; @tsuneda2021plastic; @cronholm2020mri;
 @milan2019evaluation; @gajewski2021commissioning; @lysakovski2021development],
-however the electron cutout factor module and others [@baltz2021validation;
+while implementations of the electron cutout factor module and others [@baltz2021validation;
-@rembish2021automating; @douglass2021deepwl] have also been referenced
+@rembish2021automating; @douglass2021deepwl] have also been reported.
+Additionally, the work has been recognized by the European
-in literature.
-Additionally, the work has been recognized by the European Society for Radiotherapy and Oncology (ESTRO) and referenced as recommended literature in their 3rd Edition of Core Curriculum for Medical Physics Experts in Radiotherapy [@bertcatharine].
+Society for Radiotherapy and Oncology (ESTRO) and referenced as recommended literature in their 3rd Edition of Core Curriculum for Medical Physics Experts in Radiotherapy [@bertcatharine].